Self-Judgment On The Healing Journey

 Don’t get me wrong: this is not about spiritual bypassing or denying that one needs to heal in certain areas.

 The reason why harboring judgment towards yourself for not having “healed” yet is that this reinforces the energy of trauma, much of which developed due to unloving experiences with our caregivers and/or authority figures.
-It makes us feel there is something terribly wrong with us, which feeds into feelings of disempowerment and shame.

 Rather than negative self-evaluation, what we actually need is for our inner witness to hold us with deep presence and compassion.
 To understand us in the light of our traumas instead of judge ourselves for them.